-When editing, you can click on the macro placeholder and choose Edit to display the parameters for this macro in the Macro Browser.
+To edit an existing macro: Click the macro placeholder and choose Edit.
+This will display the parameters of the macro in the Macro Browser.

-Parameters are options that you can set for Confluence macros to control the content or format of the macro output.
-The table below lists parameters for this macro that can be set in the Macro Browser.
+Parameters are options that you can set to control the content or format of the macro output.